DylanWarrener/e-commerce-website-react/README.md

 # Clothing website prototype

 This project has been created as a training exercise, following a 2022 react development training program on Udemy (by Andrei Neagoie and Yihua Zhang).
 In this project, I have used React 17 that covers all of the modern toolchains that a React developer uses in 2022.
-I therefore present an e-commerce application similar to Shopify, using React, Redux, React Hooks, React Suspense, React Router, GraphQL, Context API, Firebase, Redux-Saga, Stripe + more.
+I therefore present an e-commerce application similar to Shopify.
 This is a full stack app (MERN stack), using Firebase.

 The topics that have/will been/be utilised in this project are as follows: